bd2kccd/data-reader/README.md

 dataColumns = DataColumns.update(dataColumns, metadata);
 ````

-After reading the metadata JSON, we'll use the metadata to update the `dataColumns` created during the data column reading part.
+After reading the metadata JSON, we'll use the metadata to update the `dataColumns` created during the data column reading step.
 This gives the users flexibility to overwrite the data type.
 For example, `var1` in the origional dataset is a continuous column, but the user wants to run a search and treat this variable as a discrete variable.
 Then the user can overwrite the data type of this variable in the metadata file to achieve this.

 ````java
 TabularDataReader dataReader = new TabularDataFileReader(dataFile, delimiter);